Nasdanika/server/org.nasdanika.cdo.web/doc/application-rendering.md

 ##### Viewing

+This section lists methods used to render object view.
+Features in the object view can be displayed in several locations:

+* View - attributes and single-references by default.
+* Left panel - many references.
+* Item container - tabs, pills, or accordion.
+* Inline - contained object view is merged with the container view.

+Many features can be displayed as tables or as lists.

 * ``getFeatureCategory(C, EStructuralFeature, Collection<EStructuralFeature>)`` - returns feature category for grouping features into panels in views and fieldsets in edit forms.
 * ``getAutoCategory(C, EStructuralFeature, Collection<EStructuralFeature>)`` - returns auto-category for a feature, which is inferred as a common prefix for two or more features.
 * ``getFeatureLocation(C, EStructuralFeature)`` - returns location where a feature shall be rendered - view, left panel, item container (tabs, pills or accordion), or inline.